 Blue Jean Landscaping wants to devise more targeted data retrieval.
-Open A3-E2-BJL and save it as: A3-E2-BJLRev

-Create a query that returns a contact list for BJL's customers sorted by last name.
+Open the A3-E2-BJL database and save it as A3-E2-BJLRevised.
+Create a query that will return a contact list for BJL's customers sorted by last name.
 Create another query that creates a customer mailing list sorted by ZIP code.
-Use a wildcard to select only records where the ZIP code begins with 33.
+Use a wildcard to select only records where the zip code begins with 33.
 Add a calculated field to the Sales Invoices query that multiplies Cost by Qty Sold to produce a total.
 Format the new field as Currency and assign it a caption.
 Finally, limit the number of records returned to the largest five invoice totals, so those customers can be targeted for preferred customer offers.